 Thomas McGonigle was born of Donegal ancestry in Patchogue, Long Island, New York in 1944, and has had a deep connection with Ireland since 1964.

-His novels are Going to Patchogue (Champaign, IL, Dalkey Archive Press, 1992); and The Corpse Dream of N. Petkov (Dalkey Archive Press, 1987/Evanston, IL, Northwestern University Press, 2000).
-His novel St Patrick’s Day, 1974 has appeared in journals, and a a long excerpt is published from Just Like That, a book from a beginning and an end of the so-called 60s (Notre Dame Review, Summer, 2012).
+His novels are Going to Patchogue (Champaign, IL, Dalkey Archive Press, 1992); The Corpse Dream of N. Petkov (Dalkey Archive Press, 1987/Evanston, IL, Northwestern University Press, 2000); and St. Patrick’s Day: Another Day in Dublin (IN, University of Notre Dame Press, 2016).

 He was for several years editor of the bi-annual Adrift (The American Irish Cultural Project), and has written extensively on Irish and European writers.
 He is featured in several books, including Ireland and the Americas (vol 2), eds Philip Coleman, James Byrne, Jason King (ABC-CLIO, 2008), and in Eamonn Wall‘s From The Sin-E Cafe To The Black Hills: Notes On The New Irish (University of Wisconsin Press, 2000).